Welcome to today's edition of the Rush 24-7 podcast.

 Didn't matter.

-They were out to destroy him, and they were out to destroy him because of one thing.
+And they were out to destroy him because of one thing, two things.

-A man named Alger Hiss, a well-known communist spy was uncovered and nailed by Richard Nixon, along with the help of a man named Whitaker Chambers.
+A man named Alger Hiss, a well-known communist spy, was uncovered and nailed by Richard Nixon, along with the help of a man named Whitaker Chambers.

 From that point on, he was a marked man.